 - If your student is already thinking about how to make the most of the upcoming summer, bring up Georgia Tech’s outstanding summer undergraduate research opportunities.
 Information on these research projects is typically available starting this month.
 Your student can learn more information by visiting the Undergraduate Research Opportunities Program website at www.undergradresearch.gatech.edu.

 - Encourage your student to speak with their academic advisor if they have concerns about their major.

 - Second year students should begin to select a major, refine career options, and begin defining their purpose.
-Encourage your student to participate in the many employment and graduate school fairs, workshops, and services sponsored by the Center for Career Discovery and Development.
+Encourage your student to participate in many employment and graduate school fairs, workshops, and services sponsored by Center for Career Discovery and Development.